 Here’s what this event data could look like stored in a database:

-We could also define events for actions that do not include a customer, such as a vendor refilled the machine, or for states that are derived from other events, like an item becoming “sold out” after a purchase.
+We could also define events for actions that do not include a customer, such as when a vendor refills the machine, or for states that are derived from other events, such as an item becoming “sold out” after a purchase.

-You can also attach multiple measurements as attributes to a single event (although at New Relic, a better way to report metrics would be to use the metric telemetry type, explained in part 2).
+You can also attach multiple measurements as attributes to a single event (although at New Relic, a better way to report metrics would be to use the metric telemetry type, explained in Part 2: Metrics).